daniellyz/MergeION2/README.md

 ```

-# Searching the library
+## Quick query based on precursor mass

-Searching in the raw data Mix2 the precursor mass 279.094:
+Searching in the raw data Mix2 spectra of the precursor mass 279.094:

 ```R